Plaque and tartar on teeth

 Tartar and plaque on teeth; Calculus

 Your dentist or hygienist should show you the correct way to brush and floss.
-General steps for preventing and removing tartar or plaque on your teeth include:
+Prevention is key to oral health.
+Tips for preventing and removing tartar or plaque on your teeth include:

 - Brush at least twice a day with a brush that is not too large for your mouth.
 Choose a brush that has soft, rounded bristles.
 The brush should let you reach every surface in your mouth easily, and the toothpaste should not be abrasive.